We got it.

 What Qualification-Based Buyers Actually Search For

-Most machine shop websites talk about capabilities the same way: "We offer CNC milling, CNC turning, Swiss machining, and EDM services."
+Some machine shop websites I review talk about capabilities the same way: "We offer CNC milling, CNC turning, Swiss machining, and EDM services."
 This tells a procurement engineer nothing useful.
 Every shop says this.

 Qualification buyers search differently.
-They search for specifics:
+I see them search for specifics:

 Notice what's missing from those searches?
 The word "cheap."
 The word "affordable."
 Any mention of price at all.